Sneak Peek – Chapter 1 of “To Condemn a Witch”

 A hot sting from the executioner’s slap jolted Matilda back to life, the noose still tight around her neck.
 Now on the ground and gasping, she curled in a ball, wishing she could raise her tingling old hands to her head to stop the earsplitting ringing, but they were tied behind her back.

-Staring into the crowd, the smear of color refocused and she saw her nephew and nieces.
-Her nephew stroked his own throat, grimacing, and her older niece did her best to disappear behind her hair, which fell like a curtain over her shamed face.
-Wee Fiona, barely seven, held her trembling fingertips against her open mouth.
-Fiona’s amber eyes, stared desperately at Matilda unable to close.
+Staring into the crowd, the smear of color refocused.
+Wee Fiona, barely seven, held her trembling fingertips against her open mouth and stared desperately, unable to blink her amber eyes.
 For a fleeting instant, they were brave for each other.

 Matilda tried to orient herself.
 Admiral Goring’s manor stood nestled in the forested hills to her right, looming as large as the man himself.
 Directly in front was the stake, with the entire village, plus neighboring clans, surrounding to watch.
 To the left were the worn stone steps leading to the water gate, where an older woman leaned against a cane.